-- Embassy Attestation: Since your spouse plans on moving to the UAE, it is the Embassy of the United Arab Emirates which much attests to the marriage certificate once it has been stamped by various departments of the government of the issuing country.
-When the UAE Embassy verifies that the certificate is authentic and the marriage genuine, you need to have the certificate attested by the Ministry of Foreign Affairs in the UAE itself.(In the event that the marriage certificate was issued in the UAE itself and you and your spouse wish to move to another country, you would need to have the certificate along with the other documents attested by various departments of the UAE government and then the embassy of the country which you are about to move to.)
+- Embassy Attestation: Since your spouse plans on moving to Dubai, it is the Embassy of the United Arab Emirates which much attests to the marriage certificate once it has been stamped by various departments of the government of the issuing country.
+When Dubai Embassy verifies that the certificate is authentic and the marriage genuine, you need to have the certificate attested by the Ministry of Foreign Affairs in Dubai itself.(In the event that the marriage certificate was issued in the Dubai itself and you and your spouse wish to move to another country, you would need to have the certificate along with the other documents attested by various departments of the Dubai government and then the embassy of the country which you are about to move to.)

-- Ministry of Foreign Affairs Attestation: It is a department of the UAE government responsible for dealing with the country’s external or foreign affairs.
-Since the UAE is a Gulf country, you would need to have your marriage certificate attested by the MOFA if you wish for it to be legally accepted and recognized in the country.
+- Ministry of Foreign Affairs Attestation: It is a department of Dubai government responsible for dealing with the country’s external or foreign affairs.
+Since Dubai is a Gulf country, you would need to have your marriage certificate attested by the MOFA if you wish for it to be legally accepted and recognized in the country.
 This is the final step of the marriage certificate attestation procedure.

 After getting the marriage certificate stamped by the above-mentioned authorities, you and your spouse can go ahead with the remaining procedures pertaining to the visa or any other reason for which you had to get it attested.
 Again, Dubai does not allow for unmarried couples to live together, and for anyone to be granted a family visa, there must be legal proof of relation, which the marriage certificate stands for in this case.